rusefi/rusefi_documentation/Lua-Scripting.md

 | 2 | Brake switch |
 | 3 | AC switch |

+#### `getAuxDigital(index)`

+Reads a digital input from the configurable list.

+- Parameters
+  - `index`: The index of the digital pin to read.
+Valid values are 0 through 7, one for each of the 8 user-defined digital pins.
+See "Lua Digital Aux Inputs" table under "Advanced" settings tab.
+- Returns
+  - A boolean value representing the state of the input pin.  `true` = high voltage (above ~2 volts), `false` = low voltage (below ~3 volts)

 #### `readPin(pinName)`

 Reads physical value of arbitrary MCU pin